edgelesssys/constellation/docs/versioned_docs/version-2.0/architecture/attestation.md

 Constellation uses measured boot within CVMs, measuring each component in the boot process before executing it.
 Outside of CC, it's usually implemented via TPMs.
 CVM technologies differ in how they implement runtime measurements, but the general concepts are similar to those of a TPM.
-For simplicity, we use TPM terminology like *PCR* in the following.
+For simplicity, TPM terminology like *PCR* is used in the following.

 When a Constellation node image boots inside a CVM, it uses measured boot for all stages and components of the boot chain.
 This process goes up to the root filesystem.